dapphub/seth/README.md

 If the sending address is not one of those, Seth will not be able to sign transactions.

-### Example `.sethrc` file

-The `~/.sethrc` file is just a regular Bash script that is automatically loaded by Seth.
-Here is an example:

-    # Use Infura's mainnet node for all RPC calls
-    export SETH_CHAIN=ethlive

-    # Set an address as the default sender
-    export ETH_FROM=0xd08f67044c53d723686e002c5b880f73674e164c

-    # Look for my key files in a custom directory
-    export ETH_KEYSTORE=~/secrets/ethereum

-Note that flags given to the `seth` command will override these settings.

 Basic usage: a tutorial
 ------------------------------------------------------------------------